kmkrofficial/dabb-self-hosted/readme.md

 5. Create a pull request.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Not yet licensed.

 ## Contact
-For any questions or feedback, please contact us at [support@rippleeffect.com](mailto:support@rippleeffect.com).
+For any questions or feedback, please contact us at [kmkrworks@gmail.com](mailto:kmkrworks@gmail.com).